OAndreae/audioplayers/getting_started.md

 1. `.mediaPlayer` (default): for long media files or streams.
 1. `.lowLatency`: for short audio files, since it reduces the impacts on visuals or UI performance.

 **Note**: on low latency mode, the player won't fire any duration or position updates.
-Also, it is not possible to use the seek method to set the audio a specific position.
+Also, it is not possible to use the seek method to set the audio to a specific position.

 Normally you want to use `.mediaPlayer` unless you care about performance and your audios are short (i.e. for sound effects in games).